 There are degrees of acuteness in laminitis that range from mild to severe.
 The initial signs of laminitis are heat in the hoof wall, coronary band and sole, with an obvious pulse in the arteries in the hoof area.
 The horse may show signs of distress and shock with shaking, sweating, increased pulse, body temperature, and respiration.
 In very severe cases, the coronary band may weep body fluids mixed with blood.
 The bones within the foot may start to rotate.

 The horse may walk and stand in such a way that the horse shifts its weight to the back, rather than front quarters avoiding pressure on its front hooves or try to remove the weight from all hooves.
 The horse may lie down and be unwilling to get up.
 When the horse stretches its self backward to relieve the pressure on the front hooves, the position is called pointing.
 Even after the initial symptoms subside, the horse may continue to point because of continued pain, continue to show severe lameness and be reluctant to move taking short, quick steps.
 The hoof wall may grow laminitic rings as it grows out or may separate from the internal hoof structures.
 The hoof may grow out narrower, with the heels dropping.
 In extreme cases, the internal bones of the hoof may rotate, so they penetrate the sole.

 If the laminitis is mild, and all that is seen is a reluctance to walk over hard surfaces and heat in the hoof, radiographs may be taken to confirm the diagnoses.
-It is possible for a horse to have laminitis only in the front hooves, all of the hooves or only one hoof, depending on the cause.
+A horse can have laminitis only in the front hooves, all of the hooves or only one hoof, depending on the cause.